beringresearch/nbview/README.md

 ## Features

 - [x] Cross-platform.
-Compiles to a multi-platform executable
+Compiles to a multi-platform executable.
-- [x] No dependencies. `nbview` binary is self contained
+- [x] No dependencies. `nbview` binary is self contained.
 - [x] No need for a Notebook server. `*.ipynb` files are rendered as text in a terminal buffer.
 - [x] Fully-fledged Python syntax highlighting based on Pygments.